How To Set and Achieve Monthly Goals

 Once I have planned my month and created my vision board, I will choose which habits I want to develop this month.
 Sometimes the habit I choose is something which I want to turn into a lifestyle, such as making my bed every morning.
 Other times I might give myself the challenge to focus on, such as 30 days of yoga.

 Creating new habits for yourself can introduce more positivity into your day-to-day.
 By using a habit tracker you can keep yourself accountable to your new habits by measuring your progress.
 To keep track of my habits I use the habit tracker inside the Positivity Planner, this helps me stay consistent with my habits and helps me notice any patterns.

 What’s on your bucket list?
 At the start of every month, I create a collection of dreams, goals and aspirations, these are both big and small goals.
 Most bucket lists are created with at least a year to achieve them, but most bucket lists are forgotten about.
 Having a monthly bucket list means you’re more likely to tick things off.
 A shorter time frame also gives you the opportunity to think about the smaller things you want to achieve.

 6. Make time to reflect

-The final thing which I do is reflect on my goals and habits at the end of every month.
-Reflection is an important tool for growth, by reflecting for just ten minutes at the end of every month you will make more progress towards your goals.
-Inside my planner I answer the following questions:
+The final thing I do is reflect on my goals and habits at the end of every month.
+A reflection is an important tool for growth, by reflecting for just ten minutes at the end of every month you will make more progress towards your goals.
+Inside my planner, I answer the following questions: